CenterForMedicalGeneticsGhent/Hopla/README.md

 # Output

 The output is an interactive HTML file.
-By mouse hovering, draging, etc., figures can be manipulated and often, raw data can be consulted.
+By mouse hovering, draging, etc., figures can be manipulated, and often, raw data can be consulted.
 A partial toy example is given at *example/hopla.html*.

 ## Family/disease information